What is adaptive reuse (and why is it important)?

 1. Facade

 Facadism, or facadectomy, is a type of adaptive reuse where a building’s facade (front part or exterior) is preserved, while the rest, for example its inner structure, are demolished and modernised.
-While not a ‘true’ repurposing of a building in many people’s eyes, it’s often viewed as being better than simply demolishing a building entirely.
+While not a ‘true’ repurposing of a building, it’s viewed by many as being better than simply demolishing a building entirely.

 2. Integration